How You Are Affected by the Affordable Healthcare Act as a US Expat

 A variety of taxpayers will either receive or qualify for advance distributions of the premium tax credit.
 These taxpayers may also see an increase in their tax refund.
 There may also be a decrease in the refund amount if the income which was reported as a qualification for the health care subsidy differed from that which was projected.

-If you are able to pass the Bona Fide Residence test or the Physical Presence test for your time overseas and you are eligible to take advantage of the Foreign Earned Income Exclusion on your US expat tax return, then you will be exempt from the requirement to have minimum essential coverage.
+How to get an ACA exemption?
+If you and your family are deemed bona fide residents by virtue of the Bona Fide Residence test or the Physical Presence test for your time overseas and you are eligible to take advantage of the Foreign Earned Income Exclusion on your US expat tax return, then you will enjoy exemptions to the affordable care act.
 If your health insurance policy is through a US expat plan, you are also exempt.
 Don’t stop there, though; there’s action you have to take.

 You will be required to file Form 8965 with your US expat tax return when you file.
 If you fail to file this form, the IRS may assume that you are required to maintain an adequate policy and that you simply do not have coverage.

-If the primary taxpayer lives abroad and qualifies for the foreign exemption his family living stateside (wife, children and any other dependent listed on tax return) need to have their own U.S. health care coverage to avoid penalties for failure to.
+If the primary taxpayer lives abroad and qualifies for the foreign exemption, his family living stateside (wife, children and any other dependent listed on tax return) need to have their own U.S. health care coverage to avoid a tax penalty.

 You may already be in violation of the ACA policy if you haven’t resided overseas long enough to qualify for the FEIE and you don’t have health insurance that meets the minimum requirements.
 There may be a penalty assessed on your US expat tax return.
 This isn’t as bad as it sounds.
 A small penalty will be assessed for every month that you went without coverage.
 If you had coverage for even one day in a calendar month, you are considered to have been covered for the entire month.
 Here are the penalties for failure to have required health insurance: